 "I'm supposed to wait for an answer."
 The young officer looked uncomfortable with her assignment.

-Stupid to have done that, she berated herself.
-So what if it felt good, she should be smarter.
-He had pursued her relentlessly since he had been stationed at Madigan.
-She had thought this time would be different.
+Stupid to have done that—so what if it felt good, she should be smarter.
+He had pursued her relentlessly since he'd been stationed at Madigan.
+She'd thought this time would be different.
 But it had turned out just like all the rest.
 Well not quite like all the rest.
 Generally it took longer for her to walk away.

-But this place she had come back to was very different.
-Though the men were quite intent on the pursuit of her, they truly did not expect her to give in, much less welcome their attentions.
-They were scandalized, she could tell, and though they continued to come back their treatment of her changed.
-So she had learned her lesson.
+But this place she'd come back to was very different.
+Though the men were quite intent on the pursuit of her, they truly didn't expect her to give in, much less welcome their attentions.
+They were scandalized, she could tell, and though they continued to come back, their treatment of her changed.
+So she'd learned her lesson.
 She had been back in the states a year and had started saying no about two months into it.
 But Palmer had a friend who had been with her during those first disastrous months.
 His words last night still stung her.

-"Come on," he had said as he tried to get her shirt off.
-"You don't have to pretend with me.
-I know what you're like.
-I've heard all about you...how you like to make a man feel good.
-Come on, make me feel good."
-She had slapped him hard.
+She'd slapped him hard.
 And walked home.
 So now it would begin again.
 He would feel bad and try to make it up to her.
 She wouldn't let him.
-At best he would ignore her.
+At best, he would ignore her.
 At worst, he would become an enemy.
 It never changed.

 "I've been busy."

 "Too busy for me?
 Hmmm?"
 She moved around the desk so she could lower her voice.
 "After our evening the other night I wasn't sure if I wanted to see you.
 Just don't try that again and don't ever call me by another woman's name."
 She tapped his arm coquettishly.
 "If you want to have that sort of freedom with me, you'll have to make an honest woman of me first, Ben."

 He nodded.
 "I understand that now, Carly.
 And I apologize for the whole evening."